manguocesar/FamlyNursery/README.md

   -d 'accessToken=<accessToken>' \
   https://app.famly.co/api/v2/children/fcd683d0-bc31-468c-948f-1ca70b91439d/checkout
 ```

-####
-Planning the App 20min:
-The purpose of the frontend app is for a nursery to manage the attendance of children each day.

-1. List children with some form of pagination/lazy-loading/infinite-scroll
-2. Checkin a child
-3. Checkout a child

 ## tech choices
 NextJs APP so that the data is static & ready in contrast with a react app